flame-engine/flame/doc/game.md

 how the game engine should be structured. `Game` does not implement any `update` or `render` function for example and is therefore marked as abstract.

+**Note**: While the `Game` class allows for more freedom, we do not recommend working with it unless you know what you are doing.
+The `BaseGame` class provides most functionality that you would need already out of the box and has different optimization things in place for a smooth gaming experience.

 An example of how a `Game` implementation could look like:

 ```dart